WilliamQLiu/williamqliu.github.io/_posts/2019-02-01-design-patterns.md

 Common design patterns include:

+* __Abstract Factory__ - provide an interface for creating families of related or dependent objects without specifying their concrete classes
 * __Adapter__ - convert the interface of class into another interface clients expect
 * __Bridge__ - decouple an abstraction from its implementation so that the two can vary independently
 * __Builder__ - Separate the construction of a complex object from its representation so that the same construction